Welly worry? The All Blacks' poor recent record in the capital

 The Lions levelled the series after a controversial victory in Wellington, which was notable for the sending off of Sonny Bill Williams after 55 minutes.

-The All Blacks failed to score a try all game, with Beauden Barrett slotting over seven penalties, while Taulupe Faletau and Conor Murry tries for the Lions levelled the game at 21-21.
+The All Blacks failed to score a try all game, with Beauden Barrett slotting over seven penalties, while Taulupe Faletau and Conor Murray tries for the Lions levelled the game at 21-21.

 After Charlie Faumuiina was penalised for tackling Kyle Sinckler in the air, Owen Farrell stepped up and kicked the winning penalty for a famous win.